Nova Roma Syndicate

 He's the man, the man with the Midas touch

 A spider's touch

 Such a cold finger

 Beckons you to enter his web of sin

 But don't go in

 - -Goldfinger, Shirley Bassey

-The Nova Roma Syndicate, or the Syndicate, is a new faction exclusive for Blue Alert 3 Paradox, designed by theSniperDevil, then expanded upon by Open sketchbook, Kerensky287 and Ferriswheel42 and reimagined by the Red Star Rising.
+The Nova Roma Syndicate, or the Syndicate, is a new faction exclusive for Blue Alert 3 Paradox, designed by theSniperDevil, then expanded upon by Open sketchbook, Kerensky287 and Ferriswheel42 and reimagined by the Red Star Rising and TenebrousGuile.
 The faction is made up of a conglomerate of defence corporations and contractors known for their shady involvement in sub-legal activities (hence a "Syndicate").
 They are characterized by their heavy use of battlesuits and artillery units, which are well-suited to urban environments.
-Also their air units, consisting only of choppers, have unlimited ammo to compensate being only support to the infantry rather than direct action.
+Also their air units, consisting only of choppers, have unlimited ammo to compensate for their lack of speed and fragility compared to true aircraft.